apache/airflow/README.md

   is a breaking change for provider, because installing the new provider might automatically upgrade Airflow (which might be undesired side effect of upgrading provider).
 * **Airflow Helm Chart**: SemVer rules apply to changes in the chart only.
-SemVer MAJOR and MINOR versions for the chart are independent from apache-airflow versions.
+SemVer MAJOR and MINOR versions for the chart are independent from the Airflow version.
 We aim to keep backwards compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might only work starting from specific Airlfow releases.
 At some point in time we might limit the Helm Chart to depend on minimal Airflow version.